stnolting/neorv32/sw/example/floating_point_test/README.md

 # NEORV32 `Zfinx` Floating-Point Extension

+The NEORV32 floating-point unit (FPU) implements the `Zfinx` RISC-V extension.
+The extensions can be enabled via the `CPU_EXTENSION_RISCV_Zfinx` top configuration generic.

 The RISC-V `Zfinx` single-precision floating-point extensions uses the integer register file `x` instead of the dedicated floating-point `f` register file (which is defined by the RISC-V `F` single-precision floating-point extension).
 Hence, the standard data transfer instructions from the `F` extension are **not** available in `Zfinx`:

 * floating-point load/store operations (`FLW`, `FSW`) and their compressed versions
 * integer register file `x` <-> floating point register file `f` move operations (`FMV.W.X`, `FMV.X.W`)

 :information_source: More information regarding the RISC-V `Zfinx` single-precision floating-point extension can be found in the officail GitHub repo:
 [`github.com/riscv/riscv-zfinx`](https://github.com/riscv/riscv-zfinx).

 :warning: The RISC-V `Zfinx` extension is not officially ratified yet, but it is assumed to remain unchanged.
 Hence, it is not supported by the upstream RISC-V GCC port.
 Make sure you **do not** use the `f` ISA attribute when compiling applications that use floating-point arithmetic (`-march=rv32i*f*` is **NOT ALLOWED!**).

+### :warning: FPU Limitations

+* The FPU **does not support subnormal numbers** yet.
+Subnormal FPU inputs and subnormal FPU results are always *flushed to zero*.
+The *classify* instruction `FCLASS` will never set the "subnormal" mask bits.
+* Rounding mode `ob100` "round to nearest, ties to max magnitude" is not supported yet (this and all invalid rounding mode configurations behave as "round towards zero" (truncation)).

 ## Intrinsic Library